Bon départ: beginners' French

 This is a key introductory OU level 1 module.
 OU level 1 modules provide core subject knowledge and study skills needed for both higher education and distance learning.

 No prior knowledge of French is required to study this module.
-To help decide if this is the module for you, see our Languages diagnostic.
+To help decide if this is the module for you, use our self-assessment quiz.

 If you have any doubt about the suitability of the module, please speak to an adviser.